helios19/transaction-store/README.md

 **Performance**

-A particular emphasis was place on the performance aspect of the system through the use of NoSQL database - namely mongodb (the system is actually comprising an embedded version of mongodb), caching strategies (using guava cache), SPA AngularJS and localstorage to minimize network round trips.
+A particular emphasis was place on the performance aspect of the system through the use of an in-memory database - namely h2, caching strategies (using guava cache), SPA AngularJS and localstorage to minimize network round trips.

 **SPA UI**